-Texas is 805 miles north to south and would take around 13 hours to drive.
+It takes around 13 hours to drive the 805 miles from north to south Texas.
 You would start in Texhoma, a small town that sits on the border of Texas and Oklahoma then drive south through Lubbock, San Antonio, and all the way down to Brownsville, the southernmost city on the tip of Texas.

-From east to west, the Texas drive is about 773 miles and takes around 11 hours and 15 minutes to drive.
+It would take about 11 hours to drive 773 miles east to west across Texas.
 Of course, you’ll need to plan an additional hour or two of stops to be safe.
 Starting in El Paso, you would drive east on I-10 until you reach I-20 after about 160 miles.
 From there, you would take I-20 through Odessa, Abilene, the Dallas-Ft.
 Worth Metroplex, and to Waskom, one of the farthest east cities just before the Texas-Louisiana border.
 Alternatively, you can fly four hours from El Paso to Shreveport Regional Airport just on the Louisiana side of the Texas-Louisiana border.

 If you are interested in what it might look like to drive across Texas on I-10 from El Paso through Houston, check out this cool timelapse video.